Word Of The Day Archive 3

 2. to conform or adhere to.

-IN A SENTENCE: Ray expected Alaina to hew to his family traditions, but she just couldn't consummate their marriage in front of the wedding guests.
+IN A SENTENCE: Ray expected Alaina to hew to his family traditions, but she just couldn't go Gangham Style in front of all the wedding guests.

 7/17/16: salubrious (suh-loo-bree-uhs), adj.